sass/sass/accepted/module-system.md

   * Let `use` be the `@use` rule in `uses` whose namespace is `namespace`.
 If there is no such rule, throw an error.

+    > Unlike other identifiers in Sass, module namespaces *do not* treat `-` and
+    > `_` as equivalent.
+This equivalence only exists for
+    > backwards-compatibility, and since modules are an entirely new construct
+    > it's not considered necessary.

   * If `use` hasn't been evaluated yet, throw an error.

   * Otherwise, let `module` be the module in `uses` associated with `use`.